Kitware/tangelo/docs/coding-style-guide.rst

 mix of powerful, expressive programming constructs and its poor, sometimes broken language features.
 It is therefore prone to easily hidden, difficult to track programming errors.
-To mitigate this problem, the XDATA Web project avoids many of the poor practices by using `JSLint <http://www.jslint.com>`__ to enforce strict coding practices.
+To mitigate this problem, Tangelo avoids many of the poor practices by using `JSLint <http://www.jslint.com>`__ to enforce strict coding practices.
 JSLint is a static analysis tool that warns about several such poor coding practices, as well as a particular stylistic convention, which is